 In this intriguing documentary, based on his book The Wild Places, Robert Macfarlane warns us not to write off over-developed and over-populated Britain in the quest for wilderness.
 Wild nature is there under our noses, in the most unexpected of places, and Macfarlane helps us focus on it, just as his friend Roger Deakin opened his own eyes.

 Essex was chosen as an apparently unlikely location to commune with nature.
 Condensing a year of exploration, the film shows startling beauty among sewage works and dual carriageways.
 The contrast is beguiling: a peregrine falcon soaring past Tilbury Power Station is the angelic and the toxic closing-up against one another.
-Read the rest of this entry
+Continue reading Wild places of Essex→

 The Orwell Diaries is a remarkable blog which publishes George Orwell’s diary entries on the same date 6o years later.
 The entries are full of fascinating insights into the daily life of the author between 1937 and 1947 and include a surprising amount of observations on natural history.
 The comments by the readers are also, unusually, interesting.
 Here is his entry of 11th January from the cold winter of 1940: